Dean Knox

 Research

 Bocar Ba, Haosen Ge, Jacob Kaplan, Dean Knox, Mayya Komisarchik, Gregory Lanzalotto, Rei Mariman, Jonathan Mummolo, Roman Rivera, and Michelle Torres.
-Conditionally accepted.
+Forthcoming.
 "Political diversity in U.S. police agencies."
 American Journal of Political Science.

 Download